MiniDlicious/temporalsentimentproject/README.md

 # Temporal Sentiment Analysis and Visualization

 A Text Mining project containing data extraction, model selection, model validation and visualization.
-Project is described in the report <span style="color:red">**LINK**</span> and the code is for now in notebooks.
+Project is described in the [report](report/report.pdf) and the code is for now in notebooks.
 There is one notebook for fetching game reviews from Steam API, [steam reviews.ipynb](notebooks/steam%20reviews.ipynb), and another one for the analysis [tempsent.ipynb](notebooks/tempsent.ipynb).

 The template for the report is taken from [LiU Thesis Template](https://gitlab.ida.liu.se/olale55/liuthesis).